obit-thumbnail gallery-image

 My sincerest condolences to Tom's family and friends.
 I worked with Tom at Laredo Morning Times for several years.
 We had a great working relationship.
 My most memorable moments were seeing Tom rush out of the newsroom and fly off on his motorcycle to cover some big breaking story.
 I also remember him making it a practice to learn a new word a day and finding a way to use it in a conversation that day.
 He will never be forgotten.
 May he rest in peace.

-DAVID N. LONGORIA posted on 10/3/19
+DAVID N. LONGORIA left a message on October 3, 2019:

 Although I haven't seen Tete since I moved to Houston in 1970, I remember him well and knew him as a friend.
 My condolences to his family.